 Although it’s not a new phenomenon, religious trauma isn’t well-studied yet.
 We are really only beginning to investigate this significant area of human experience.
 “Trauma” has become a household word, like “religion” already was.
 But what is religious trauma?

-The fact is that any kind of abuse you can think of—emotional, financial, mental, physical, sexual, and/or spiritual—can occur within a religious context or setting.
+The fact is that any kind of trauma and/or abuse you can think of—emotional, financial, mental, physical, sexual, and/or spiritual—can occur within a religious context or setting.
 These include families, schools, and workplaces, as well as houses of worship and religious communities.

 What comes to mind for many people when they think of religious trauma and abuse are notorious examples such as the widespread incidence of sexual abuse in the Catholic church, or cults such as the Children of God/The Family International.
 But we are starting to recognize that experiences of religious trauma and spiritual abuse are far more extensive than that.
 People from every religious community and tradition can be survivors and it is certainly not limited to Christianity.
 It can happen to anyone.
 And it’s important to know that adverse religious experiences are not limited to predatory or high-control extremes; many other religious experiences can still leave us feeling damaged, compromised, or abandoned.